gtunell/Create-DFA/README.md

 be supplied in right to left order to your DFA classifier.
 NOTE: There may be multiple arguments corresponding to this parameter.

-There are three outputs associated with a given input.
+**Outputs**

-Part 1 - On one line this program prints the initial segment of the sequence of weights, and the next line is the repeated segment of weights.
+1. On one line this program prints the initial segment of the sequence of weights, and the next line is the repeated segment of weights.
 These weights will classify the states of the DFA classifier.

-Part 2 - For this we output a table representing the DFA classifier that, given a number y in base b, read right to left, is in a state k where y ≡ k (mod m).
+2. Next we output a table representing the DFA classifier that, given a number y in base b, read right to left, is in a state k where y ≡ k (mod m).
 Each state of the DFA classifier is be represented by a pair (j, k), where j is the weight index of the state (0 ≤ j < w)